skirienkopanea/diet/README.md

 Does not contain extra fields but allows you to initialise a new food object.

 The methods of the classes are mostly getters, setters, equals, to string, simple totals calculations, and input validations.
+* The app allows you to see, add, edit and remove athletes from a csv file.
+* Same operations for diet plans, meals, and foods.